Manannán mac Lir: Over-king

-An over-king's role for Manannán among the Tuatha Dé Danann is described in the narrative Altram Tige Dá Medar ("The Nourishment of the Houses of Two Milk-Vessels") in the 14th to the 15th century manuscript, the Book of Fermoy.
+An over-king's role for Manannán among the Tuatha Dé Danann is described in the narrative Altram Tige Dá Medar ('The Nourishment of the Houses of Two Milk-vessels') in the 14th to the 15th century manuscript, the Book of Fermoy.
 Máire MacNeill gave a summary of the work.

 After the Tuatha Dé Danann were defeated by Érimón of the Milesians (humans), Bodb Derg was chosen as king of the Tuatha Dé Danann, and Manannán as co-king or perhaps the king's overseer.
 In one passage Manannán declares he has assumed over-kingship above the petty kings of the Tuatha Dé Danann.

 Manannán was tasked with allotting which sídhe or fairy mounds the surviving members of the Tuatha Dé Danann were to be settled.
 Manannán's own dwelling was at Emain Ablach, in the city of Cruithin na Cuan, as the tale later reveals.
 Manannán ensured the welfare of the Tuatha Dé Danann by concealing in the féth fíada or a mist of invisibility, holding the Feast of Goibniu (Fleadh Goibhneann) which conferred eternal youth, and feeding them Manannan's Swine (Mucca Mhannanain) which gave an inexhaustible supply of food.
+Arbois de Jubainville stated that these seven pigs here and Manannán's swine of the ancient text parallel each other.
+The routine for reviving the seven pigs was to put the bones in the sty (or manger).